AlaSQL/alasql/README.md

 ```
 Try this example [in jsFiddle](http://jsfiddle.net/agershun/rjwp8u48/3/).

-Also you can use Alasql in webworker just simply load it as a script:
+Also you can use AlaSQL in webworker just simply load it as a script:

 ```js
     importScripts('alasql.min.js');